determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-implement.rst

        batches: 500
      smaller_is_better: true

-You may find that the values for the ``checkpoint_storage`` field are the same for many experiments and you want to use a configuration template to reduce the redundancy.
-You might write a template like the following:
+You may find that many experiments share the same values for the ``checkpoint_storage`` field, leading to redundancy.
+To reduce the redundancy you could use a configuration template.
+For example, consider the following template:

 .. code:: yaml